Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Experimental Evaluation

-\paragraph{LLM Models and Configuration.} We use GPT~5.2 Codex (latest at submission)\cite{openai_codex2025} due to its strong performance on large codebases and reliable tool use.
-Compared to GPT~5 and GPT~5.1 Codex, it yields fewer coding errors and more stable behavior under long contexts.
-As GPT~5.2 Codex is trained for the Shell and Patch tools in the Agents SDK, and our experiments confirm clear benefits, we adopt the Agents SDK as execution backend; custom agents led to higher token usage and reduced stability.
-GPT~5.2 Codex further provides roughly $2\times$ lower per-token cost than Opus~4.6 and supports controllable context compaction, enabling task-aware optimization.
-For these reasons (native SDK training, lower cost, and controllable compaction), we focus exclusively on Codex models.
+\paragraph{LLM Models and Configuration.} We use GPT5.2 Codex (latest at submission)\cite{openai_codex2025} due to its strong performance on large codebases and reliable tool use.
+Compared to GPT5 and GPT5.1 Codex, it yields fewer coding errors and more stable behavior under long contexts.
+As GPT5.2 Codex is trained for the Shell and Patch tools in the Agents SDK, and our experiments confirm clear benefits, we adopt the Agents SDK as execution backend; custom agents led to higher token usage and reduced stability.
+GPT5.2 Codex further provides roughly $2\times$ lower per-token cost than Opus4.6 and supports controllable context compaction, enabling task-aware optimization.
+For these reasons (native SDK training, lower cost, and controllable compaction), we focus exclusively on Codex models.{All experiments in this paper use Claude Sonnet 4.7 as the primary model.
+We selected it for its speed, cost-efficiency, and reliable tool use across long synthesis runs.
+However, the pipeline is model-agnostic by design, and we have tested it with a range of other models.
+Claude Sonnet~4.7 and GPT~5.4-Codex achieved comparable speedups.
+We additionally tested locally-hosted open-weight models, including Gemma-4-26B-A4B-it, MiniMax-M2.7, GLM-4.7-FP8, and GLM-5.1-FP8, which generally achieved lower speedups and required more attempts per stage.
+We attribute this to model capability and instruction-following quality rather than a fundamental limitation of the approach.}